-2) For processes

-- power: nominal power of the load. - duration: time that the load last. - optimization_sense: objective of the scheduler, to maximize or minimize. - time_restrictions: time periods in which the load cannot be schedule to. - process_type: INFLEXIBLE, BREAKABLE or SHIFTABLE. - 3) For buffer devices (e.g. thermal energy storage systems connected to heat pumps), use the same flexibility parameters described above for storage devices.
-Here are some tips to model a buffer with these parameters: - Describe the thermal energy content in kWh or MWh. - Set soc-minima to the accumulative usage forecast.
+- 2) For processes - power: nominal power of the load. - duration: time that the load last. - optimization_sense: objective of the scheduler, to maximize or minimize. - time_restrictions: time periods in which the load cannot be schedule to. - process_type: INFLEXIBLE, BREAKABLE or SHIFTABLE. - 3) For buffer devices (e.g. thermal energy storage systems connected to heat pumps), use the same flexibility parameters described above for storage devices.
+Here are some tips to model a buffer with these parameters: - Describe the thermal energy content in kWh or MWh.

-1 The storage efficiency (e.g. 95% or 0.95) to use for the schedule is applied over each time step equal to the sensor resolution.
+$^{^1}$ The storage efficiency (e.g. 95% or 0.95) to use for the schedule is applied over each time step equal to the sensor resolution.
 For example, a storage efficiency of 95 percent per (absolute) day, for scheduling a 1-hour resolution sensor, should be passed as a storage efficiency of $0.95^{1/24} = 0.997865$.

-- Set roundtrip-efficiency to the square of the conversion efficiency.2 - Set storage-efficiency to a value below 100% to model (heat) loss.
+- Set soc-minima to the accumulative usage forecast. - Set charging-efficiency to the sensor describing the COP (coefficient of performance) values. - Set storage-efficiency to a value below 100% to model (heat) loss.